 A part of the interview that stuck with me was when Kay and Shipman reflected on the perceptions of self-confidence held by female senior executives and seasoned politicians.
-They mentioned that as Hilary Clinton was thinking of running for Senate the first time, the main barrier she faced was a lack of confidence.
+For example, when Hilary Clinton was thinking of running for Senate the first time, the main barrier she faced was a lack of confidence.
 She realized she was being held back by a fear of getting in the race because she might not win.

 Then, a high school basketball coach in New Jersey said to her, “Dare to compete, Mrs. Clinton.”
-These simple words are what it took for Hilary Clinton to launch her political career, as she realized that the worst that could have happened would be to have lost.
+These simple words encouraged Clinton to launch her political career.
+She realized that the worst that could have happened would be to lose.

-After hearing the rest of the interview, I reflected on Clinton’s experience and wondered if a man have had this same fear holding him back in the same scenario.
+After the interview, I reflected on Clinton’s experience and wondered if a man have had this same fear holding him back in the same scenario.

 Also, does this type of thinking play a role in the lives of working women everywhere?
-I wonder if it results in women not taking a leap toward a dream job or career change.
+Could it result in women not taking a leap toward a dream job or career change?

-What do you think about the ‘confidence gap’?
-Does it exist?
+Do you think the “confidence gap” exists?
 Share in the comments.